-When I talk to people about living in Qatar, one of the first topics of conversation is about what life is like during Ramadan Qatar.
+When I talk to people about living in Qatar, one of the first topics of conversation is about what life is like during Ramadan in Qatar.
 As I am asked this question so often I thought it would be useful to put together the essential guide for anyone, visitor or expat about life during Ramadan in Qatar!
 In this guide I’m going to let you know some of our favorite things to do in Doha during Ramadan from our favorite restaurants open during Ramadan Doha to special events that go on during the season to the Ramadan rules you must observe.
 What is Ramadan?

 If you have never lived in the Middle East before, you may have a limited knowledge of what Ramdan is, apart from the obvious fasting element.
 So here is a quick overview.